open-dynaMIX/streamwall/README.md

 By default it uses the HDEV-stream from the International Space Station
 (ISS).

-With the `-s` option, you can use any another livestream that can be handled
+With the `-s` option, you can use any livestream that can be handled
 by `livestreamer`.
 See `man livestreamer` for more information.